 AFCA has multiple projects underway to enhance our dispute resolution service and improve the experience for members and complainants.

 Since the Independent Review report was released, AFCA has used the findings as key inputs into our existing projects to further strengthen their outputs and allow us to effectively respond to the review.
-AFCA has made progress across 12 recommendations, with work complete on 4 of these.

 This page includes the latest project update, as well as a summary of all the recommendations and AFCA's response.